 The panel moderator was Elise Bean, director of the Levin Center’s Washington Office.
 In addition, welcoming and closing remarks were provided by Levin Center director Jim Townsend.

-On December 6, 2019, in the Capitol Visitors Center, from 9:00 to 11:30 a.m., the Levin Center at Wayne Law hosted a half-day symposium on how to strengthen Congress’ ability to oversee science and technology.
+On December 6, 2019, in the Capitol Visitors Center, from 9:00 to 11:30 a.m., the Levin Center for Oversight and Democracy hosted a half-day symposium on how to strengthen Congress’ ability to oversee science and technology.
 The symposium highlighted two reports: “Building a 21st Century Congress: Improving Congress’ Science and Technology Expertise” by the Belfer Center and the recently released “Science and Technology Policy Assessment” by the National Academy of Public Administration.
 Following the presentation of the two reports, a panel of experts discussed their reactions to the reports and future options.
 A question and answer session followed.

 9:00 a.m.
 Opening Remarks: